MediaX-SJTU/MediaX/content/_index.md

           <h1>Welcome to MediaX@SJTU (上交智能媒体组)</h1>

           <p>
-            <strong>MediaX</strong> is a research group under the Cooperative Medianet Innovation Center at Shanghai Jiao Tong University, focusing on cutting-edge research at the intersection of computer vision, <span class="highlight">computer vision</span>, <span class="highlight">machine learning</span>, and <span class="highlight">generative intelligent media</span>.
+            <strong>MediaX</strong> is a research group under the <a href="https://cmic.sjtu.edu.cn/CN/Default.aspx">Cooperative Medianet Innovation Center</a> at Shanghai Jiao Tong University, focusing on cutting-edge research at the intersection of computer vision, <span class="highlight">computer vision</span>, <span class="highlight">machine learning</span>, and <span class="highlight">generative intelligent media</span>.
 We aim to advance the frontiers of multi-modal media (2D/3D/4D) across generation, restoration and enhancement, reconstruction and compression, and quality assessment.
 Our mission is to build intelligent systems capable of understanding, modeling, and manipulating complex human-centric visual content, enabling the high-quality and efficient creation of next-generation intelligent media.
           </p>

           <h2>🎯 Research Focus</h2>